itsmehujo/t-web-800/backend/README.md

 You must have **Docker** installed.

-### Extra steps if you're on macos

-> Install XCode from the App Store
-> Install pyenv with `brew install pyenv`
-> Install an older version of python with `pyenv install 2.7.18`

 Make sure you have a database dump (ask a collegue !) in the `backend/db` folder, and rename it dump.sql

 You can then download, build and prepare Docker by running the following command: `./run build-back`
 Make sure to close the terminal after running this command because it will be polluted with logs.

-Finally, install Python required dependencies and load the DB dumb with : `./run prepare`
+Finally, load the DB dumb with : `./run prepare`

 ## Run